soumik12345/German-Notes/Duolingo_Stories/good_morning.md

 **Rainer:** Here is your coffee.

-**ERZÄHLER:** Anna give sugar in the coffee.
+**Narrator:** Anna give sugar in the coffee.
 She is drinking the coffee.

 **Anna:** Yuck!